Native Americans in German popular culture: Role of the noble warrior image

 Prior to European contact, the Native American population is estimated to have been in the millions.
 By 1880, the population had been severely impacted mainly by disease brought by the colonists as well as wars and violence.
 The destruction of communities and culture gave rise to the idea of the "Vanishing Indian".
-Theories about the rise and fall of human "races" (in and beyond Germany) were rather popular in the late 19th century, as a part of science and the eugenics movement, and in esoteric writings by authors such as Helena Blavatsky.
+Theories about the rise and fall of human races, in and beyond Germany, were rather popular in the late 19th century, as a part of science and the eugenics movement, and in esoteric writings by authors such as Helena Blavatsky.

 Friedrich Nietzsche's popular, The Gay Science praised endurance of pain as a prerequisite of true philosophy.
 Nietzsche drew parallels between his ideas of contemporary Indians and his preference for Pre-Socratic philosophy and "pre-civilized", "pre-rational" thinking.
 The romantic image of the noble savage or "seasoned warrior" took hold on Wilhelminian Germany; phrases that originated in this period, such as "An Indian knows no pain"[sic] (Ein Indianer kennt keinen Schmerz), are still in use today, for example to console children at the dentist's.

 The German approach was somewhat different from the Social Darwinism taking place in the majority of American society at the time, as the German stereotypes were more idealized than denigrating.
-However, according to Philip J. Deloria, Americans also perpetrated the same, problematic idealization in a parallel tradition of Playing Indian – simultaneously mimicking stereotypical ideas and imagery of "Indians" and "Indianness", while also dismissing, and making invisible real, contemporary Indian people.
+According to Philip J. Deloria, Americans also perpetrated the same, problematic idealization in a parallel tradition of Playing Indian – simultaneously mimicking stereotypical ideas and imagery of "Indians" and "Indianness", while also dismissing, and making invisible real, contemporary Indian people.

 In Germany and America, these hobbyists idealize these archaic and "back to the roots" stereotypes of Native Americans.
-Stefan George, a charismatic networker and author, saw (and studied) Indians as role models of his own cosmogony, using ecstatic and unmediated experiences to provide a sacred space for himself and his disciples.
-The Munich Cosmic Circle, an enlarged (compare Fanny zu Reventlow) circle of followers beyond the all-male Georgekreis, became (and made Munich) famous for its lavish parties and happenings ante litteram.
+Stefan George, a charismatic networker and author, saw and studied Indians as role models of his own cosmogony, using ecstatic and unmediated experiences to provide a sacred space for himself and his disciples.

+The Munich Cosmic Circle, an enlarged (compare Fanny zu Reventlow) circle of followers beyond the all-male Georgekreis, became and made Munich famous for its lavish parties and happenings ante litteram.
 George has been quoted with "Nietzsche may have known the Greek philosophers, but I am aware about the (Red) Indians".

 In World War I, about 15,000 Native Americans served in the Allied Forces as members of the United States and Canadian armies.
 Both their own comrades and the enemy shared the stereotypical image of them as a "vanishing race" but with a strong warrior spirit.
 German soldiers feared Indian snipers, messengers and shock troops and the Allied troops were already using Indian languages via "windtalkers" to encode open communication.
 World War I propaganda claimed to be quoting a Cherokee soldier, Jo Fixum, with stereotypical, improbable, and offensive language features.